electric-eloquence/feplet-vs-patternlab-php/README.md

 When compared against PHP 5.6.33, Node.js performs admirably.
-This is generally true for synchronous brute calculation tests, and can be verified by the top Internet search results in older benchmark tests.
+This is generally true for synchronous brute calculation tests, and can be verified by the top Internet search results for older benchmark tests.
 This is not the case against PHP 7.2.2, and PHP >= 7 in general.
 However, developers generally do not choose Node.js for speed alone.

-But compiling and rendering templates is purely synchronous, and is effectively brute calculations.
+But templating is purely synchronous, and is effectively brute calculation.
 There is indeed a strong case to bring on the PHP >= 7 runtime environment, so developers can use Pattern Lab, even if they need to couple that with an already existing Node.js stack.

 But understand the overhead you'll take on if you go this route.
 Assuming you access the Pattern Lab API through Node.js, this API is exposed via your OS's shell.
-(Windows?
+Windows?
 Mac?
 Linux?
-Other Unix-like?)
+Other Unix-like?
 You will need to execute shell commands in Node.js.
-Even if cross-platform shell execution is not a problem, it is nowhere near as seamless and extensible as requiring a JS module from within Node, and configuring your instances as you see fit.
+Even if cross-platform shell execution is not a problem, it is nowhere near as seamless and extensible as requiring a JS module from within Node, and configuring, even extending, your instances as you see fit.

 There are also unexpected consequences of installing PHP in the first place.
 These tests were conducted in Ubuntu.
 These commands were used for the install: